sanjay-ar/INCOIS_AAIDeS-Project/README.md

-# Automated Animal Identification and Detection of fish Species
+# Automated Marine Animal Identification and Detection of Species

 **Mission:** Empower fishermen through cutting-edge technology by revolutionizing the fishing industry with a sustainable and efficient approach.